JIMOHMA/Manager-Client-messaging-system/FINAL/README.md

 ## Next Update
 * Allow for users to specify the port # they wish to run both applications on.
-And default to a particular port # if nothing is specified by the user
+Default to a particular port # if nothing is specified by the user
 *